 Q4: Are liquidations only a crypto market phenomenon?

 A4: No, liquidations occur in all leveraged derivatives markets, including traditional commodities and equities.
-However, the high leverage available and 24/7 nature of crypto can make events more frequent and volatile.
+However, the high tap into available and 24/7 nature of crypto can make events more frequent and volatile.

 Q5: How can traders protect against liquidation?